 Share your 1-Year Vision and Goals of the Company

-When employees work from a shared office space, they are exposed to a company’s vision throughout the day.
+When workers meet at a shared office space, they are exposed to a company’s vision throughout the day.
 They become connected to it and invested in it.
 If you have a virtual worker, you need to recreate that experience.
 And you can do that easily by sharing your 1-year vision and the goals of your company.
-Let your workers know what you envision for the future and why.
+Let workers know what you envision for the future and why.
 Let them in on your mission and what inspires you to show up every day.
 Connect them to the outcome.

 If you want to lead a remote worker group towards success, make them part of it.